freeCodeCamp/news-theme/CONTRIBUTING.md

 ```

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.

+To access the development site, enter `http://localhost:2368/ghost/` into your address bar.
+You will also need to create a Ghost account and set up a theme.
+The name is not important.

+Once you've done this, go to `http://localhost:2368/ghost/#/settings/design` and scroll to the bottom.
+You should see `INSTALLED THEMES casper(default)` and `freecodecamp-news-theme`.
+Click on activate and you should now see the freeCodeCamp theme in your Ghost website.

 The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.